Nimo

 Important points to keep in mind

-Evolution describes population change over generations, not change within an individual.
+Evolution describes population change over generations, not individual change.

 Natural selection requires variation, heritability, and differential reproductive success.

-Advantageous traits increase in frequency because better survival or reproduction causes more descendants with those traits.
+Advantageous traits increase because better survival leads to more descendants with those traits.

-Mutation supplies raw genetic variation; most mutations are neutral or harmful; few are beneficial.
+Mutation provides genetic variation; most mutations are neutral or harmful, few are beneficial.

-Geographic isolation enables speciation by preventing gene flow and allowing independent selection.
+Geographic isolation facilitates speciation by preventing gene flow and allowing independent selection.

-Artificial selection is human-directed and can reduce genetic diversity compared with natural selection.
+Artificial selection can decrease genetic diversity compared to natural selection.

-Rapid examples of evolution include antibiotic resistance and invasive species impacts.
+Examples of rapid evolution include antibiotic resistance and invasive species effects.

-Genetic drift affects small populations and can change allele frequencies independently of selection.
+Genetic drift in small populations may alter allele frequencies independently of selection.

-Co-evolution produces reciprocal adaptations between interacting species and can drive rapid changes.
+Co-evolution leads to reciprocal adaptations between species, potentially causing rapid changes.

-Evidence for evolution includes fossils, observed population changes, comparative anatomy and genetics.
+Evidence for evolution includes fossils, modern observational data, comparative anatomy, and genetics.

 Built with v0